-The obvious solution here is to minimise any occurrence where spotting might be necessary.
+The solution here is to minimise any occurrence where spotting might be necessary.
 Swapping barbells for dumbbells on exercises like bench presses and squats is a great way to limit the need for spotting.
 Our PT Master Trainer, Mark Laws, suggested the following swaps:

-Clients can also lower their usual load if spotting is unavailable, and make lower body work more complicated to balance the reduced work on the top (for example, performing a single leg movement).
+Clients can also lower their usual load if spotting is unavailable, and make the lower body work more complicated to balance the reduced work on the top (for example, performing a single leg movement).
 If they want to push themselves, however, they could swap to one-arm versions of the exercises - lifting the same amount of weight but can use their other hand to protect their face.